kerschke/flacco-tutorial/docs/index.md

 Note that you can also only pass `X` and `fun` for the creation of a `FeatureObject` -- values of `y` will be derived automatically!

+For example, the `calculateConvexity` feature function needs to know the original function.
+But don't worry -- if you do not pass the function, `calculateConvexity` will complain and give you a hint.

 ```{r}
 library(flacco)